Oscars Announce New Diversity And Inclusion Standards For Best Picture Eligibility

 The Academy of Motion Picture Arts and Sciences has announced new inclusion and diversity standards for the Oscars Best Picture award, according to Rolling Stone.
 The new requirements are expected to be in place for the 94th and 95th Oscars ceremonies, which will take place in 2022 and 2023.

-A task force, led by Academy governors DeVon Franklin and Jim Gianopulos, developed the new measures that are set to be put in place.
-The two were said to have been influenced by a template utilized by the British Film Institute Diversity Standards, which funds and governs the eligibility of certain categories of the British Academy of Film and Television Awards.
+A task force, led by Academy governors DeVon Franklin and Jim Gianopulos, developed the new measures.
+Per the report, the two were influenced by a template utilized by the British Film Institute Diversity Standards, which funds and governs the eligibility of certain categories of the British Academy of Film and Television Awards.

 In order for a film to be considered for Best Picture, it needs to meet the criteria in two out of four specifications.
 Each standard has criteria for including people in various marginalized groups.
 These groups include women, members of the LGBTQ+ community, underrepresented racial or ethnic people, and those with disabilities, either physical or cognitive.

-The measures are broken down into specific categories, and include “Onscreen Representation, Themes and Narratives,” “Creative Leadership and Project Team,” “Industry Access and Opportunities,” and “Audience Development.”
+The measures are broken down into specific categories that include “Onscreen Representation, Themes and Narratives,” “Creative Leadership and Project Team,” “Industry Access and Opportunities,” and “Audience Development.”

 Here’s how it works.
 In order for a movie to meet Standard A, which is “Onscreen Representation, Themes and Narratives,” the cast must have 30 percent of actors from two of the previously listed groups, at least one of the lead actors to be from an underrepresented racial or ethnic group, and/or the main theme of the story being centered around an underrepresented group.